dojo/framework/docs/en/styling-and-theming/supplemental.md

     @import '~@dojo/themes/dojo/index.css';
     ```

-3. Import the theme typescript module and use it [as per any other theme](#making-themeable-applications):
+3. Import the theme TypeScript module and use it [as per any other theme](#making-themeable-applications):

     ```ts
     import theme from '@dojo/themes/dojo';